 It is an inflammation or irritation of the bursa, usually accompanied by an accumulation of fluid with proteins and blood particles.

-The bursa is a kind of sac containing lubricating fluid, located between tissues, bone, muscle, tendons and skin.
-Its function is to reduce friction, friction and irritation.
+The bursa is a sac containing lubricating fluid between tissues, bone, muscle, tendons, and skin.
+Its function is to reduce friction, friction, and irritation.

-Shoulder bursitis is common among people who practice sports at a professional level and those whose activity involves bearing heavy loads on the joints of their shoulders.
+Shoulder bursitis is common among people who practice sports professionally and those whose activity involves bearing heavy loads on their shoulders.

 Shoulder bursitis can be caused by:

-For a sudden and serious injury: The bursa of the shoulder can develop and become inflamed due to damage to the soft tissues, after an injury or as a consequence of an infection, and may develop septic bursitis.
+For a sudden and severe injury: The shoulder’s bursa can become inflamed due to damage to the soft tissues, after an injury, or due to an infection and may develop septic bursitis.

-Age: As the tendons age, they tolerate less stress, they are less elastic and easier to tear.
+Age: As the tendons age, they tolerate less stress, are less elastic, and easier to tear.
 Shoulder bursitis occurs in people after 50 years of age.

-An incorrect position: Adopt a bad posture at work or at home.
+An incorrect position: Adopt a bad posture at work or home.

-Poor stretching: Poor conditioning or stretching before exercise can also cause shoulder bursitis.
+Poor stretching: During exercise, poor conditioning or stretching can also cause shoulder bursitis.

 Symptoms of shoulder bursitis

-Shoulder bursitis is a disease that does not cause major problems in the initial stage, but as it progresses, it manifests with many symptoms.
+Shoulder bursitis is a disease that does not cause significant problems in the initial stage, but it manifests with many symptoms as it progresses.

 Among the most common are:

-- Loss of mobility in the shoulder, called “adhesive capsulitis” or frozen shoulder that is usually accompanied by acute pain.
+- Loss of mobility in the shoulder, called “adhesive capsulitis” or frozen shoulder, is usually accompanied by acute pain.

-- Swelling in the area of the shoulder joint.
+- It is swelling in the area of the shoulder joint.

-- Redness of the skin and increase of the local body temperature in the area above the inflamed joint.
+- Redness of the skin increases the local body temperature in the area above the inflamed joint.

 Without proper treatment, there is a risk of developing a septic form of shoulder bursitis.
-In this case, the pain becomes strong and throbbing.
+In this case, the pain becomes solid and throbbing.

-Doctors can diagnose shoulder bursitis usually only based on medical records and physical exams.
+Doctors can usually diagnose shoulder bursitis based on medical records and physical exams.